Sasanian Empire: Cavalry

-The cavalry used during the Sassanid Empire were two types of heavy cavalry units: Clibanarii and Cataphracts.
+The cavalry used during the Sasanian Empire were two types of heavy cavalry units: Clibanarii and Cataphracts.
 The first cavalry force, composed of elite noblemen trained since youth for military service, was supported by light cavalry, infantry and archers.
 Mercenaries and tribal people of the empire, including the Turks, Kushans, Sarmatians, Khazars, Georgians, and Armenians were included in these first cavalry units.
 The second cavalry involved the use of the war elephants.
 In fact, it was their specialty to deploy elephants as cavalry support.

-Unlike the Parthians, the Sassanids developed advanced siege engines.
+Unlike the Parthians, the Sasanians developed advanced siege engines.
 The development of siege weapons was a useful weapon during conflicts with Rome, in which success hinged upon the ability to seize cities and other fortified points; conversely, the Sassanids also developed a number of techniques for defending their own cities from attack.
-The Sassanid army was much like the preceding Parthian army, although some of the Sassanid's heavy cavalry were equipped with lances, while Parthian armies were heavily equipped with bows.
+The Sasanian army was much like the preceding Parthian army, although some of the Sassanid's heavy cavalry were equipped with lances, while Parthian armies were heavily equipped with bows.
 The Roman historian Ammianus Marcellinus's description of Shapur II's clibanarii cavalry manifestly shows how heavily equipped it was, and how only a portion were spear equipped:

 All the companies were clad in iron, and all parts of their bodies were covered with thick plates, so fitted that the stiff-joints conformed with those of their limbs; and the forms of human faces were so skillfully fitted to their heads, that since their entire body was covered with metal, arrows that fell upon them could lodge only where they could see a little through tiny openings opposite the pupil of the eye, or where through the tip of their nose they were able to get a little breath.
 Of these, some who were armed with pikes, stood so motionless that you would have thought them held fast by clamps of bronze.

-Horsemen in the Sassanid cavalry lacked a stirrup.
+Horsemen in the Sasanian cavalry lacked a stirrup.
 Instead, they used a war saddle which had a cantle at the back and two guard clamps which curved across the top of the rider's thighs.
 This allowed the horsemen to stay in the saddle at all times during the battle, especially during violent encounters.

 The Byzantine emperor Maurikios also emphasizes in his Strategikon that many of the Sassanid heavy cavalry did not carry spears, relying on their bows as their primary weapons.
 Conversely the Taq-e Bostan reliefs and Al-Tabari's famed list of equipment required for dihqan knights included the lance.

 The amount of money involved in maintaining a warrior of the Asawaran (Azatan) knightly caste required a small estate, and the Asawaran (Azatan) knightly caste received that from the throne, and in return, were the throne's most notable defenders in time of war.